Guidance for producers.

-However, government believes that the way in which these Regulations work could be improved in order to optimise their effectiveness and reduce the administrative burdens they place on business.
+We believe that the way in which these regulations work could be improved in order to optimise their effectiveness and reduce the administrative burdens they place on business.

-As part of the government’s commitment to improving regulation, Defra and the Department for Business, Innovation & Skills (BIS) are currently reviewing all Producer Responsibility Regulations.
+As part of the government’s commitment to improving regulation, Defra and the Department for Business, Innovation and Skills (BIS) are currently reviewing all Producer Responsibility Regulations.

 Over the course of the next few months both departments will be listening to ideas from stakeholders on how these could be improved and considering ideas for how the departments can work better together.
 Formal consultations will take place later in the year.